JamesTheHacker/RageRacer/README.md

     rageracer --config session.json

-Once complete Rage Racer returns a JSON string to STDOUT.
+Once complete Rage Racer returns the response data for each request in `json` format to `STDOUT`.
+Each request returns the following object:

+    {
+      "url": "...",
+      "body": "...",
+      "status": "...",
+      "headers": "..."
+    }

+* `url`: Response URL
+* `body`: Response body
+* `status`: Response status code
+* `headers`: Response headers

 This is useful for piping into files, or other software.

 ## TODO